Henry Cobham (diplomat): Life

 He was joined by John Somers and Francis Walsingham in 1581, when the three ambassadors urged the substitution of a "league of amity" for the match.
+In January 1582, Cobham described the French courtiers of Catherine de' Medici admiring a portrait of Elizabeth I which showed her dressed "à la Françoise" in clothes embroidered with pearls.
 He remained at Paris until 1583, when he was recalled.

 Cobham represented Kent in the parliaments of 1586 and 1589, and was a member of the "privy council of the house" and committees.
 He died in 1592 at Sutton-at-Hone.

 Family

 Cobham married Anne, daughter of Sir Henry Sutton of Nottinghamshire, widow of Walter Haddon by whom he had three sons.
 Of these the second became John Brooke, 1st Baron Cobham, but by his death without issue the title became extinct.